binary-maksym/perl-Finance-Bitcoin-Feed/README.md

 ### sites

 which sites you want to connect.
 It is in fact the array reference of  module names of Finance::Bitcoin::Feed::Site::\*.
-Now it have 4 modules:
+Now there are the following sites:
 Hitbtc
 BtcChina
 CoinSetter
 LakeBtc
+BitStamp

 You can also put your own site module under this namespace and added here.